selecteth/HaishinKit.swift/RTMPHaishinKit/Sources/Docs.docc/index.md

-# ``HaishinKit``
+# ``RTMPHaishinKit``
-This is the main module.
 This module supports the RTMP protocol.

 ## Overview
-This is the main module.
-It provides common functionality for live streaming and supports the RTMP protocol.
+This is a module that supports RTMP protocol.

 ## 📓 RTMP Usage
 ### Ingest